RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Now that we have some of the big picture ideas out of the way, let’s take a closer look at some of the specific characteristics of ambient music along with some tips on how you can become a better producer.

 1. Understand Important Ambient Frequency Ranges and Sonic Texture

 So much of music production, especially with something like ambient, comes down to a “sound” or “feeling”.
 But that can be hard for a newer producer (or just someone new to the genre) to really pin down.

 That’s why one of the first things to consider are the key frequency ranges when it comes to ambient music and the type of sonic character they’re connected with.

 Sonic texture is quite crucial in effective ambient music.
 All music, and indeed all sound, is made up of complex combinations of frequencies.
 The deeper a person gets into music production, the more they realize that different ranges of frequencies are actually associated with very different emotions and uses, in much the same way that green is a calming color and red is exciting.

-You can follow this guideline with your ears, or you can use a spectrum analyzer and EQ if you want to get more scientific.
+Pay attention to the frequency of your favorite ambient tracks and keep this in mind as you start to produce.
+You can also use a spectrum analyzer and EQ if you want to get more scientific.
 Frequencies between 250-500 Hz are known to feel “warm.”
 They are one of the reasons we associate vinyl records with a warm sound– vinyl is not great for bass, so engineers would boost these low-mids to compensate.
 A lot of ambient music features sustained warm tones in this range.